Panchadip-128/Drone-Navigation-using-Reinforcement-Learning-/README.md

             obs = env.reset()

 # Contributing
 Contributions are welcome!
-Please fork the repository and create a pull request with improvements or feature addition or contact @Github:Panchadip-128 or @mail: panchadip125@gmail.com.
+Please fork the repository and create a pull request with improvements or feature addition or contact @Github:Panchadip-128 or mail@: panchadip125@gmail.com.

 # License
 This project is licensed under MIT License policies.